Mo3bassia/usePopcorn-react-app/README.md

 - 🧮 **Average Ratings**: The app calculates and displays the average IMDb rating, user rating, and runtime of watched movies.
 - 🔔 **Dynamic Title Update**: The app dynamically updates the page title based on the selected movie.
 - ❌ **Watched List Management**: Users can easily remove movies from the "Watched" list.
+- 💾 **Local Storage Integration**: The app saves the watched list in the browser's `localStorage` to persist user preferences across sessions.
 - ⏳ **Loading Indicators**: Shows a loading indicator while fetching movies from the API.
 - 🛑 **Error Handling**: Graceful error handling when no movies are found or when there’s a network issue.